Medicaid Fraud Control Unit

 - Billing for Services Not Rendered: A provider bills for treatments or procedures which are not actually performed.

-Billing for Unnecessary Services: A provider misrepresents or falsifies a patient’s diagnosis and symptoms on recipient records and billing invoices to obtain payment for
+- Billing for Unnecessary Services: A provider misrepresents or falsifies a patient’s diagnosis and symptoms on recipient records and billing invoices to obtain payment for unnecessary services.

 - Substitution of Generic Drugs: A pharmacist fills a recipient’s prescription with a generic drug or an over-the-counter drug but bills Medicaid for a higher cost name-brand drug.